itsee-birmingham/standalone_collation_editor/docs/text-repo-structure.md

 Each unit for collation also needs its own file in the relevant document folders.

-The work you are editing needs to be divided into collatable chunks and each of these chunks or units must be given a label so you can refer to them.
-In the directory for each document you need a JSON file for each of the units that is extant in that particular document (lacunose and omitted units are discussed later).
+The work you are editing needs to be divided into collation units and each of these units must be given a unique label so you can refer to them.
+In the directory for each document you need a JSON file for each of the units that is extant in that particular document.
 The file name should be the label for the unit and the file extension should be `.json`.

+The JSON structure required for each of these files is described in the [Collation Unit](collation-unit.md) documentation.

+Units which are lacunose or omitted in a document require special treatment.

 #### Lacunose and Omitted Units